Trinity University: Academics and rankings

 The university is classified as a small, highly residential university with a majority of enrollments coming from undergraduate students.
-It is recognized as a Research College and University, having managed nearly $5.3 million on research and development in 2023.
+It is recognized as a Research College and University, having managed nearly $5.3 million in research and development in 2023.
 The full-time, four-year undergraduate program is classified as "more selective, lower transfer-in" and has an arts and sciences focus with some graduate student coexistence.

 Trinity is accredited by the Southern Association of Colleges and Schools and is a member of the Phi Beta Kappa society.
 The Engineering Science program is accredited by ABET, the Department of Business Administration is accredited by AACSB International, and the health care administration program is accredited by CAHME.

-Full-time undergraduate tuition is $53,676 for the 2024–25 academic year; room and board are an additional $14,750.
+Full-time undergraduate tuition is $59,280 for the 2026–27 academic year; a shared room and mid-tier meal plan add approximately $16,166.

 Academics

-Trinity's four schools offer 47 majors and 59 minors in the traditional liberal arts, business, sciences, fine arts, and engineering, and graduate programs in accounting, teaching, school psychology, school administration, and health care administration and is the only university in San Antonio to offer a minor in creative writing.
+Trinity's four schools offer 57 majors and 63 minors in the traditional liberal arts, business, sciences, fine arts, and engineering, and graduate programs in accounting, teaching, school psychology, school administration, and health care administration, and is the only university in San Antonio to offer a minor in creative writing.
 Trinity has an 8:1 student/faculty ratio.
-The full-time faculty numbers 288, 98% of whom hold a Ph.D. or other terminal degree in their field.
-About 47% of the student body has studied abroad in over 35 countries.
+The full-time faculty numbers 284, 96% of whom hold a Ph.D. or other terminal degree in their field.
+About 35% of students study abroad, with more than 50 potential country destinations.

 Within five years of graduation, 75% of students attend graduate school, with 39% of students doing so immediately after earning their bachelor's.

 Rankings

 Trinity University was ranked 37th in national liberal arts for 2025–2026 by U.S. News & World Report.
-The magazine also ranked Trinity 16th in most innovative schools, 33rd in best undergraduate engineering programs (at schools where doctorate not offered), and 51st in best undergraduate teaching programs.
+The magazine also ranked Trinity 16th in most innovative schools, 33rd in best undergraduate engineering programs (at schools where a doctorate is not offered), and 51st in best undergraduate teaching programs.
+For 2026, U.S. News also ranked Trinity 1st among "Colleges That Give Merit Aid to the Most Students."

-Forbes ranked Trinity 82nd nationally in its 2025-26 rankings of 500 colleges and universities.
+Forbes ranked Trinity 82nd nationally in its 2025–26 rankings of 500 colleges and universities.
 Trinity was also ranked No. 51 in private colleges and No. 19 in the South.

-The Princeton Review recognized Trinity in its 2025 edition of The Best 390 Colleges, its annual college guide, and has been featured in the guide since its first publication.
+The Princeton Review recognized Trinity in its 2027 edition of The Best 392 Colleges, its annual college guide, and has been featured in the guide since its first publication.

-In 2025, the Michael Neidorff School of Business was ranked the 27th Best Undergraduate Business School in the nation and 1st in Texas by Poets&Quants.
+In 2026, the Michael Neidorff School of Business was ranked 31st among Best Undergraduate Business Schools nationally and 2nd among liberal arts universities by Poets&Quants, after debuting at 27th nationally and 1st in Texas in the publication's inaugural 2025 ranking.

+Niche ranked Trinity 65th out of 1,496 schools in its 2027 Best Colleges in America rankings and 16th in its Best Liberal Arts Colleges in America rankings.
+Trinity was also ranked 1st among liberal arts colleges in Texas and 1st among small colleges in Texas.